What is Project Management Organizational Structure?

 II.
 DISADVANTAGES OF MATRIX ORGANIZATIONAL STRUCTURE:

-• Potential for conflict between project and functional managers.
+• Conflict between project and functional managers.

 “In matrix structures, usually employees have two bosses to whom they may have to report.
 The authority of the functional manager flows vertically downwards and the authority of the project manager flows sideways.
 Since, the authorities flow downward and sideways, this project management structure is called the Matrix Organization Structure.
 Which boss is more powerful depends upon the type of matrix structure.”